swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Detailed design

-Choice of `/` as the regex literal delimiter requires a number of ambiguities to be resolved.
-And it requires some existing features of the language to be disallowed.
+Choosing `/` as the regex literal delimiter requires a number of ambiguities to be resolved.
+It also requires a couple of source breaking language changes to be introduced in a new language mode.

 ### Ambiguities with comment syntax